 API

-This site uses a basic API to generate passwords via AJAX callbacks.
+This site uses a basic API to generate passwords via a web service.
 You can access the same API to automatically generate passwords.

 Requirements